 Lotus flower colors carry unique meanings and symbolic values in Buddhism.
 For instance, the pink lotus flower is considered the ‘true lotus’ and the most identified primary color.

 In contrast, the blue lotus flower symbolizes a spirit’s victory over knowledge and wisdom.
 White lotuses signify peace and purity, while red lotuses mean love and compassion, much like other red flowers.
-Purple lotus flowers, on the contrary, have a deeper meaning as their petals represent important teaching of Buddha called the Noble Eightfold Path.
+Purple lotus flowers, on the contrary, have a deeper meaning as their petals represent important teachings of Buddha called the Noble Eightfold Path.

 Pink Lotus Flowers in Hinduism

 The pink lotus flower is also a prominent symbol in Hinduism.
 Traditionally, pink lotus flowers represent spiritual enlightenment, growth, purity, and birth, among many others.
-The flower symbolizes one’s ability to perform their duty without being influenced by any desire, pleasure, or gain.
+The flower symbolizes one’s ability to perform their duty without being influenced by desire, pleasure, or gain.

 In Hinduism, lotus flowers represent that life begins in water.
 The Hindu tradition believes that Lord Brahma appeared from Lord Vishnu sitting on a lotus plant.

-Other Hindu deities are also associated with a pink lotus flower, such as the Hindu goddess of learning, Goddess Saraswati, and goddess of wealth, Goddess Lakshmi.
+Other Hindu deities are associated with a pink lotus flower, such as the Hindu goddess of learning, Goddess Saraswati, and goddess of wealth, Goddess Lakshmi.

 The National Flower of India